xzj66778899/Mates_API/README.md

 ```

 __Model hobby__: <br>
-This model represents table 'hobbies' in the database that has a primary key 'id' and column 'name'.
-This model also links to 'users_have_hobbies', and if the 'hobby' is deleted, the 'user_has_hobby' also be deleted so it set a "csscade = 'all,delete'" on it.
+This model represents table 'hobbies' in the database that has a primary key 'id' and 'name' column.
+This model also links to 'users_have_hobbies'.
+If a 'hobby' is deleted, the associated 'user_has_hobby' will also be deleted, so it is set to "cascade = 'all,delete.

-The 'name' column must be unique to prevent duplicated columns.
+The 'name' column must be unique to prevent duplicated rows.

 ```PYTHON